 Payments Made Upon a Change in Control.
-Our Named Executive Officers have change in control agreements that terminate November 15, 2013.
+Our Named Executive Officers have change in control agreements that terminate November 15, 2016.
 The renewal of the change in control agreements is at the discretion of the Compensation Committee and the Board of Directors.
 The change in control agreements provide for certain payments and other benefits to be payable upon a change in control and a subsequent termination of employment, either involuntary or for a good reason.
+In order to receive any payments under the agreements the Named Executive Officer must sign a waiver which includes a one-year non-competition clause and two-year non-solicitation and non-disparagement clauses.